wasmerio/next-optimal-intl/examples/example-app-router-migration/README.md

 # example-app-router-migration

-An example that showcases a basic installation of `next-intl` in a Next.js app that uses both the Pages as well as the App Router.
+An example that showcases a basic installation of `next-optimal-intl` in a Next.js app that uses both the Pages as well as the App Router.

 **Important**: Do not add an `i18n` config to `next.config.js`, as it will cause the `app` directory to be ignored.